foureyes/csci-ua.0479-spring2021-001/syllabus.markdown

 * NoSQL:
 	* MongoDB
 	* basic create/read/update/delete
-	* GeoJSON
-* cloud databases / data processing (some combination of the following topics)
+* cloud databases / data processing (at least one or more of the following topics )
 	* Firebase
 	* PostgreSQL on Amazon RDS
 	* S3
-	* hadoop on AWS or Apache Spark
 	* AWS Lambda
 </div>
     </div>